JEK-III/DPLandscapePaper/DP_Landscape.md

 The idea is to increase data sharing by a.) tieing into exisitng mechanisms for awarding credit to reward dataset publishers, and b.) formalize citation and preservation of datasets to combat the significant problem of data loss.

 #What does a data publication look like?
-Data publication is a relatively novel form of publication, and there are a variety of models being implemented.
+Data publicatio n is a relatively novel form of publication, and there are a variety of models being implemented.
 It seems unlikely that any single model will be best for every dataset.
 Models of data publication can be broken down in a variety of ways.
 For instance, Lawrence (2011) identifies five models based on which organization is reposnisble for what.
 For my purposes here, I'll break data publications down into three categories by the accompanying documentation: a traditional article, a "data paper", or nothing.